SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: constantsAndVariablesOverflowError

    -> let cannotBeNegative: UInt8 = -1
-   !! <REPL Input>:1:31: error: integer literal overflows when stored into 'UInt8' !! let cannotBeNegative: UInt8 = -1
+   !! <REPL Input>:1:31: error: negative integer '-1' overflows when stored into unsigned type 'UInt8' !! let cannotBeNegative: UInt8 = -1
    !!                        ^
    // UInt8 cannot store negative numbers, and so this will report an error